-“That’s what Saint Augustine of Hippo said,” he said, nodding toward a picture of that doctor of the church.
-“Oh, hey --”
+“That’s what Saint Augustine of Hippo said,” he said, nodding toward a portrait presumably of that doctor of the church.
+“Oh, hey.”

-He went over to a nearby small table that had a carved ivory cigarette box sitting on it.
+He stopped at a small table that had a carved ivory cigarette box sitting on it.
 He opened the box.

 “Damn,” he said.
 “Empty again.
 Oh well.”

-We walked down the long hall for several minutes, and then came to another even larger room, this one more sparsely furnished and considerably darker than that other room.
+We walked down the long hall for several minutes, then came to another large room, even larger than the first room, but more sparsely furnished and considerably darker.

 “Okay, across here,” he said.

 We walked across the enormous room.
 My leg was bothering me, especially what with walking barefoot on these hard parquet floors.

 “I’m sorry, this place is just too big.”

 On the other side of the room was a wide, winding, carpeted staircase, and up we went.